javalin/website/_posts/tutorials/2020-01-18-javalin-testing-example.md

 that `ctx.status(201)` was called.
 We could also have mocked the `UserController` to verify that the user was added.

-In the second test we return `null` for the `username`, and we make sure to *expect* a `BadRequestResponse`.
+In the second test, we return `null` for the `username`, and we make sure to *expect* a `BadRequestResponse`.

 The code for `UserController.create(ctx)` looks like this: